timojch/bitburner/mistymod-infiltration.md

 Alarm Level increases the difficult each game is.
 Each game increases the alarm level by a fixed amount, regardless of whether the player succeeds or fails.
 A reward can reduce the alarm level.

-Numbers will be something like alarm level going up by 0.1 per challenge completed.
-Alarm level reduction rewards reduce it by a portion of its current value (like 60%), with a maximum reduction (like 1.0).
-An alarm level of 1.0 increases the difficulty of all challenges by 1 level.
+Numbers will be something like alarm level going up by 1 per challenge completed.
+Alarm level reduction rewards reduce it by a portion of its current value (66%), with a maximum reduction (like 10).
+Every 10 points of alarm level increases the difficulty of minigames by 1 tier.
+(Trivial -> Easy -> Normal -> Hard -> Impossible).

 ### Escape Threshold

 Each target has an escape threshold.
 If the alarm level is above the escape threshold, escaping between challenges is no longer possible.
 Escape will be offered as a challenge reward instead.

+*Currently, every target has an equal escape threshold at 10, as a placeholder.*

 ## Challenge Select Screen